CAKE: Confidence in Assignments via K-partition Ensembles: Theoretical Analysis

 \subsection{False-Positive Bound for Uniform-Noise Points}

-Consider a uniform-noise observation, i.e. a point whose cluster label in each run is drawn independently and uniformly from $\left\{1,\dots,k\right\}$.
-Then $\theta_i=\frac{1}{k}$ and deviations of $c_i$ from $\theta_i$ decay exponentially in $R$~\citep{hoeffding1963probability}.
-Thus, the probability that a noise point falsely attains a high score decreases rapidly with ensemble size (detailed analysis in Appendix~\ref{app:bound2}):
+Consider a uniform-noise observation, i.e., a point whose cluster label in each run is drawn independently and uniformly from $\left\{1,\dots,k\right\}$.
+Then $\theta_i=\frac{1}{k}$ and deviations of $c_i$ from $\theta_i$ decay exponentially in $R$~\parencite{hoeffding1963probability}.
+Thus, the probability that a noise point falsely attains a high score decreases rapidly with ensemble size (Appendix~\ref{app:bound2}):